shey/railroad/README.md

-# rails-ubuntu-ansible
+# Railroad

-Welcome to the Rails-Ubuntu-Ansible project!
+Welcome to the _Railroad_.
 This project comprises an Ansible Playbook and associated roles to help you configure a Rails 7 environment (Rbenv, Nginx, LetsEncrypt/TLS, Unicorn, and Postgres) on a Ubuntu 20.04 host.
 The following guide will walk you through the setup process step-by-step.

 ### Installing Ansible
 1. Create a local Python virtual environment with `make venv`.